francis-ohara/coding-practice/README.md

 # python-practice
-Scripts I write to practice Python.
+Scripts and small programs for practicing Python.